apache/pekko/CONTRIBUTING.md

 Avoid short test timeouts since Github Actions runners may GC heavily, causing spurious test failures.
 GC pause or other hiccups of 2 seconds are common in our CI environment.
 Please note that usually giving a larger timeout *does not slow down the tests*, as in an `expectMessage` call for example it usually will complete quickly.

-There are a number of ways timeouts can be defined in Akka tests.
+There are a number of ways timeouts can be defined in Pekko tests.
 The following ways to use timeouts are recommended (in order of preference):

 * `remaining` is the first choice (requires `within` block)
 * `remainingOrDefault` is the second choice